ROCm/AMDMIGraphX/docs/dev/env_vars.rst

 Set to "1", "enable", "enabled", "yes", or "true" to use.
 Disables the ``fuse_reduce`` pass.

-.. envvar:: MIGRAPHX_ENABLE_SPLIT_REDUCE
+.. envvar:: MIGRAPHX_SPLIT_REDUCE_SIZE
-Set to "1", "enable", "enabled", "yes", or "true" to use.
+Set to the size of the reduction to do a split reduce.
-Enable split_reduce.
+Set -1 to disable split reduce.

 .. envvar:: MIGRAPHX_ENABLE_NHWC